drone-runners/drone-runner-aws/README.md

 Create your pull request for the release.
 Get it merged then tag the release.

-## developer setup for testing / using the lite engine
+## Testing against a custom lite engine

 + build the lite-engine
 + host the lite-engine binary `python3 -m http.server`
 + run ngrok to expose the webserver `ngrok http 8000`
 + add the ngrok url to the env file `DRONE_SETTINGS_LITE_ENGINE_PATH=https://c6bf-80-7-0-64.ngrok.io`

-+ make sure to add port 9079 to your incoming network aws security group.
+## Testing the delegate command

 + Run the delegate command, wait for the pool creation to complete.
 + setup an instance: